Cartridge loading calculator

 Please bear in mind that the calculator is based on an electrical model only.
 It cannot make any any assumptions about about what is happening on a mechanical level.
 Resonances of the cantilever, which can contribute to the frequency response and sound of a phono cartridge, and other mechanical effects are not taken into account.

 Why cartridge compliance and resonance matter

-The turntable tonearm and phono cartridge have a subsonic resonance frequency that depends on the effective weight of the entire tonearm (including headshell), cartridge and the mounting hardware used as well as the compliance of the cartridge.
+The turntable tonearm and phono cartridge resonate at subsonic frequency that depends on the effective weight of the entire tonearm (including headshell), cartridge and mounting hardware as well as the compliance of the cartridge.

 The resonance is usually below the audible range, but it may still cause problems with footfalls or record warp when it’s too low or have effects in the audible range when it’s too high.